Object Permanence ADHD: Managing It In Adults and Children

 Honesty

-Everyone always says, “Honesty is the best policy,” which is a great coping strategy for object permanence ADHD.
+Everyone always says, “Honesty is the best policy,” which is a great coping strategy for object permanence challenges in ADHD.
 Talking to friends and loved ones about the daily difficulties can help strengthen your relationship as they understand the struggles you may encounter.

 Joining Support Groups